 Our vision is that of a pedestrian-friendly, welcoming, historic Main Street composed of local eateries and shops, owned by local people who ensure they are provisioned by local organic farms and sustainable wild fisheries, in buildings constructed with natural materials, serviced by local tradespeople, and populated by the society of beachgoers, families, fisherman, intellectuals, surfers, vacationers, and lovers of the outdoors who have always worked and played on the waters and in the woods in which we dwell.

 Hampton Bays is at a crossroads - it may be fully transformed by the suburban sprawl that defines so many Long Island communities and become an ecologically-destructive neighborhood of franchise-operated storefronts surrounded by concrete and asphalt - an automobile-based network of harmful septic practice beneath uncharacteristic, synthetic storefronts and homes.
-The goal of ECI's Good Ground Restoration Project is to preserve the components of the community we value and advance the interests of the community in a sustainable way.
+ECI aims to preserve the components of the community we value and advance the interests of the community in a sustainable way.